vertica/vertica-python/README.md

 ## Rowcount oddities

-vertica_python behaves a bit differently then dbapi when returning rowcounts
+vertica_python behaves a bit differently than dbapi when returning rowcounts.

 After a select execution, the rowcount will be -1, indicating that the row count is unknown.
 The rowcount value will be updated as data is streamed.